As a creative and seasoned professional,

 Referrals and Collaboration

 Anne values being part of the healthcare and greater community and weaving her experiences and skills with those of other care providers and healers.
 Understanding individuals have physical, emotional, spiritual, psychological and other complex needs, she is aware of the scope of her training and also the gift she brings in coming alongside others in complementing their training and experience.
-Anne is respected by others in the community and collaborators include: Portland Women Writers, Sauvie Women’s Community, Sharon Ann Rose, Anne Allanketner, LMFT and Erin Leichty, Erin Leichty Modern Art.
+Anne is respected by others in the community and collaborators include: Sunshine Daisy Retreat, Sauvie Women’s Community, Sharon Ann Rose, Anne Allanketner, LMFT and Erin Leichty, Erin Leichty Modern Art.

 Professional Workshops & Retreats